DrDavidL/my-search-buddy/PRIVACY.md

 ## Contact

 Questions about privacy?
-Email privacy@mysearchbuddy.app.
+Email david at codeaccelerate.com.

 Please do not send personal or sensitive data when contacting us.